Why do some of your prizes and awards have age restrictions?

 The starting point for new prizes always focuses on what specific aspect of creativity the prize or award is seeking to celebrate.
 Eligibility criteria are then introduced and are necessary as a means of controlling numbers of entries.
 This allows a prize to function – without specific eligibility criteria there would be no limit to submission, so rendering a prize impossible to administer.

 Self-published books are currently accepted for our McKitterick Prize, and unpublished manuscripts are accepted into this and the Betty Trask Prize and Awards.
+Self-published books are accepted for the ADCI Literary Prize.
 We also accept unpublished poetry collections into the Eric Gregory Awards and these awards have no requirement of previous publication.

 Which of your prizes are open to unpublished authors?